dafanasev/dbmigrate/README.md

 If the --prefix (-x) flag is provided, it would be used instead of project dir as environment variables prefix.

-if the --env (-e) flag is provided, it would be used as a second part of the variable name, e.g. when the --env flag set to 'test' and the project is in the directory theservice, variable name for engine would be `THESERVICE_TEST_ENGINE`
+If the --env (-e) flag is provided, it would be used as a second part of the variable name, e.g. when the --env flag set to 'test' and the project is in the directory theservice, variable name for engine would be `THESERVICE_TEST_ENGINE`